 Indeterminate employees must be notified in writing by their department or organization that they will be impacted by a work force adjustment.

-The Deputy Head must notify you in writing that your services may or will no longer be required, depending on the situation.
-The notice must also include whether you:
+The deputy head must notify you in writing that your services may or will no longer be required, depending on the situation.
+The notice will indicate that you are officially “affected.”
+The notice may also include whether you:

-- Will receive a guarantee of a reasonable job offer, and
+- Will receive a guarantee of a reasonable job offer, or

-- Have access to the opting provisions in the WFA Appendix.
+- Have access to the opting provisions in article 6.4.1 of the WFA Appendix.

 Where applicable, the notification should also provide the information relative to the employee’s possible layoff date.